SairaDee15/jekyll-serif-theme/_services/business-advisory.md

 ## Faithful Representation

 Faithful representation means that the actual effects of the transactions shall be properly accounted for and reported in the financial statements.
-The words and numbers must match what really happened in the transaction.
-The ingredients of faithful representation are completeness, neutrality and free from error.
+The words and n
 ## Enhancing Qualitative Characteristics

 ### Verifiability